rohanjos486/ttsky-verilog-loopers/README.md

    - `[1:0]` → mode selection
 3. Stream 8-bit input samples continuously on `ui_in`
 4. Read processed output from `uo_out`

+**Note**: The first input after reset is interpreted as configuration, not data.

 The core produces one output per clock cycle after pipeline fill.